FAQ – All the Things You’ve Been Wondering About . . .

 We use the U.S. Postal Service for all deliveries.
-Shipping charges are based on the weight of the package, and the distance it needs to travel from Boston, MA.
+Shipping charges are based on the weight of the package, and the distance it needs to travel from Douglas, MA.
 We provide free shipping for all orders with a total value (after any discounts) of 475 or more.
 Please review our Shipping Info page for all the details.

 Do you ship to countries outside of the United States?